jibingl/Cisco/Config-Logging.md

 ```
 configure terminal
 logging buffered [size][level]          #Logs messages to an internal buffer
-logging [host]                          #Logs messages to a external syslog server
+logging <host-ip>                       #Logs messages to a external syslog server/host
 logging console [level]                 #Display messages to the console (enabled by defualt)
 terminal monitor                        #Display messages to a non-console terminal (eg,SSH) during the current session
 ```